HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 GNU Debugger
 A portable debugger that runs on many systems and works for many programming languages.

+**GMAC**
+Gigabit Media Access Controller
+An interface between the MAC device and the PHY.
+The interface defines speeds up to 1000 Mbit/s, and is backwards compatible with the MII specification.

 **ICMP**
 Internet Control Message Protocol
 Used for network maintenance and debugging.
 This protocol is supported by LwIP.